CaliStyle/ng-fullstory/README.md

 [![Build status][ci-image]][ci-url]
 [![Maintenance](https://img.shields.io/maintenance/yes/2018.svg)]()

-This is an Fullstory wrapper for Angular 2+ with dependency injection for universal applications.
+This is an Fullstory wrapper for Angular 5+ that supports AoT and SSR.

-It supports all documented fullstory methods.

 ### BETA VERSION